Coaching Contract: What is it? What to Include

 - Client Role: Your client must be responsible and play their part in making the coaching beneficial.

 - Termination of contract: Usually, a contract is terminated after the specified length of the coaching service is reached, irrespective of the outcome.
+The contract can also include terms for early termination if circumstances require it.

 - Refund policy: There must be a clause stating how much compensation the client will receive if the contract is not executed due to any reason.